On Friday 2 April it's World Autism Awareness Day.

 It's not a disease or an illness, but a condition that somebody is born with.
 People who are born with autism have it all of their lives.
 Some people prefer to call it 'autism spectrum condition' (ASC) instead of ASD.

-You cannot tell that somebody has autism by looking at them.
+You cannot tell that somebody is autistic by looking at them.

-It is estimated that about one in every 100 people in the UK has autism, with more boys than girls diagnosed with the condition - though there are lots of theories about why this may be.
+It is estimated that about one in every 100 people in the UK is autistic, with more boys than girls diagnosed with the condition - though there are lots of theories about why this may be.

 No one knows why people are born with autism, but there's lots of research going on into what causes it.